mamift/shakesta/README.txt

 username: "admin"
 password: "gizmoe99"

+The admin user, along with other admin users:

 Can create new clients.
 Can create new users for client (users without a client assigned are admin users).
 Can create new products for client.